End of document------

 THEN the following three items are TRUE

-1. LOGs of base 'Z' did not exist.
+A: LOGs of base 'Z' do not exist.

 Discussion and Conjecture

-Of the five conditions needed for Theorem1, one through four are true, while five is False for several reasons.
+Of the five conditions needed for Theorem1, '1.A' thru '1.D' are true, while '1.E' is False for these reasons.

 First; Assumptions 3 and 4 allow infinite intersections between "2 and 'N' dimensional spaces.